Skip to footer content

 End Module

 The sample code above demonstrates how to use the FromFile method to read a PDF from an existing file and convert it into a PDF document object.
-Using this object, we can see the text and pictures that are on the PDF as an answer.
 The object provides a method called ExtractAllText that will extract plain text from the PDF and turn it into a string.

 Extract Text by Page Number

-Below sample code shows how we can extract data from PDF file using the page number.
+The sample code below shows how to extract data from a PDF file using the page number.

 Imports IronPdf